-A caretaker relative must have earnings under the employment test even if the loss of benefits from the Family Independence Program or Section 1931 MA was caused by the earnings of another family member.
+A caretaker relative must have earnings under the employment test even if the loss of benefits from cash assistance or Section 1931 MA was caused by the earnings of another family member.

 If a caretaker relative fails the employment test without good cause, extended MA benefits are discontinued on the last day of the 7th month of extended MA.
 InRhodes generates a notice of discontinuance to the recipient.